 Building from scratch is a whole different kettle of fish, assuming you can’t design and code the page yourself, you’ll need to make some hires.
 We explore some of the options below.
 But remember these are estimates, and costs can scale significantly depending on integrations with other tools like a CRM or marketing automation platform.

 Option 1: Hire a separate designer and developer

 You can find freelance web designers and developers in lots of places, such as Upwork, Fiverrr, Toptal, and even online forums.
 Expect to pay between $25 to $100 per hour (or more) for someone decent.

 Expected cost: Depending on the complexity of the page you want built, and the hourly rate of your freelancer a decent landing page should cost you anywhere from $250 to $2000.

 Option 2: Hire an agency

 There are many agencies that are purely dedicated to building landing pages.
-Often they specialize in different technology stacks, approaches and tools.
-So make sure you’ve found an agency which will support your current website architecture.
+Often they specialize in different technology stacks, approaches, and tools.
+So make sure you’ve found a landing page agency that will support your current website architecture.

 Expected cost: Again this can vary greatly depending on your requirements, and your choice of agency, but expect to pay anything between $400 to $3000 for a landing page.